telerik/fiddler-everywhere-docs/knowledge-base/filter-traffic.md

 ---
 title: Filtering Traffic
-description: "Learn how to filter the traffic to minimize the output in Live Traffic when working with Telerik Fiddler Everywhere."
+description: "Learn how to filter the captured traffic to minimize the output in Live Traffic when working with the Fiddler Everywhere application."
 type: how-to
 slug: how-to-filter-traffic
 publish: true